hhandika/cafq/README.md

-# fastq-merger
+# CaFq

 [![Build Status](https://www.travis-ci.com/hhandika/fastq-merger.svg?branch=main)](https://www.travis-ci.com/hhandika/fastq-merger)

-A tool to concat fastq reads.
-The runtime is slower than using `cat file_L001_R1.fastq.gz file_L002_R1.fastq.gz > file_R2.fastq.gz`, but it allows for concatenating fastq in nested directory and easy to use.
-See below:
+CaFq is a command-line tool to concat fastq reads.
+The runtime is slower than concatenating gunzipped fastq files using the `cat` command, such as: `cat file_L001_R1.fastq.gz file_L002_R1.fastq.gz > file_R2.fastq.gz`.
+The app, however, allows for batch concatenating fastq files in nested directories with minimal effort (zero Bash coding skill needed) and a better control over your files (less chance to make mistakes that can cause losing data).
+The final file is typically smaller than `cat`.

 ## Installation